ZachBeta/slopcore_yaj_rpg/rules.md

 ## bash commands

+* long timeouts are a symptom of something else going wrong, we need more assertions
+* mock dom is ok, use real objects for everything else
 * run npm from web directory
 * prefix the the correct directory for npm stuff so we are guaranteed to be in the correct directory when we run
 * prefer ts over js in web